 $ man file

-The fsck command is used to check the integrity of a filesystem or repair it.
-You can find the type of a filesystem by passing the partition as an argument like below.
+command is used to check the integrity of a filesystem or repair it.

-$ fsck -N /dev/sda1 fsck from util-linux 2.32 [/usr/bin/fsck.ext4 (1) -- /boot] fsck.ext4 /dev/sda1
+$ sudo fsck -N /dev/nvme0n1p2 fsck from util-linux 2.36.1 [/usr/sbin/fsck.ext4 (1) -- /] fsck.ext4 /dev/nvme0n1p2

-For more details, refer man pages.
+For more details, refer fsck

 $ man fsck

-fstab is a file that contains static information about the filesystems.
+Fstab is a file that contains static information about the filesystems.
 This file usually contains the mount point, filesystem type and mount options.

 To view the type of a filesystem, simply run: